junxit/us-congress-bills-113/metadata.md

 - 2013-03-13 — Introduced in Senate
 - 2013-03-13 — Read twice and referred to the Committee on Energy and Natural Resources.
 - 2013-03-13 — Sponsor introductory remarks on measure.
 (CR S1787)
+- 2013-04-23 — Committee on Energy and Natural Resources.
+Hearings held.
+Hearings printed: S.Hrg.
+113-24.
+- 2013-05-08 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2013-05-13 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden with an amendment in the nature of a substitute.
+Without written report.
+- 2013-05-13 — Committee on Energy and Natural Resources.
+Reported by Senator Wyden with an amendment in the nature of a substitute.
+Without written report.
+- 2013-05-13 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 69.